-Departments submit capital infrastructure funding requests to the Office of Management and Budget.
-For General Fund funded project requests, OMB, in conjunction with Public Works, prepares an initial prioritization of requests based on the previously outlined information sources for consideration by the General Fund CIP Committee.
-The General Fund CIP Committee consists of senior managers in the Public Works, Community Services, Administrative Services, and Planning and Community Environment/Office of Transportation departments.
+Departments submit capital infrastructure funding requests to the Office of Management and Budget (OMB).
+For General Fund funded project requests, OMB, in conjunction with Public Works, prepares an initial prioritization of requests based on the previously outlined information sources for consideration by the General Fund CIP Review Committee consisting of senior managers in Public Works, Community Services, Administrative Services, and the Office of Transportation.